IsaacScript/isaacscript/docs/gotchas.md

 Unfortunately, you can't use JavaScript or TypeScript libraries from NPM, since TypeScriptToLua does not support that.
 However, if you need a specific function, then you can simply copy paste it into your own code.

 On the other hand, if you want to split IsaacScript code between repositories or share a library with others, TypeScriptToLua does allow [using and creating npm packages containing .lua files](https://typescripttolua.github.io/docs/external-lua-code).
+This is exactly what the `isaacscript-common` package does.
 Check out the TypeScriptToLua docs for more details.

 <br />